- Full-day desert safari and Dead Sea trip from Tel Aviv with a professional guide

 - Float in the mineral-rich Dead Sea or relax on the beach

 What You Can Expect

-When the time comes, return to Tel Aviv where your tour finishes with a hotel drop-off.
+Afterward, relax on a coach ride back to Tel Aviv where your tour ends a hotel drop-off.